opentok/opentok-ios-sdk-samples/README.md

     AUGraph API to create an audio session suitable for voice and video communications.

-7.	**Screen-Sharing** - This project demonstrates how to use a custom video capturer to publish a stream that uses a UI view (instead of a camera) as the video source.
+8.	**Screen-Sharing** - This project demonstrates how to use a custom video capturer to publish a stream that uses a UI view (instead of a camera) as the video source.

+9.	**Ringtones** - This project extends on the work done in Project 7 (External Audio Device) by extending the sample audio driver with an AVAudioPlayer controller, which will play a short ringtone while waiting for the subscriber to connect to the client device.

 Referencing OpenTok.framework
 -----------------------------